cyb3rm4zy/MazyShell/README.md

 # MazyShell
-A powerful UI overlay made for Hyprland &amp; Niri using Quickshell
+A powerful yet simple UI overlay made for Hyprland &amp; Niri using Quickshell

 >[!WARNING]
 >This project is in early stage development